pawelgrzybek/pawelgrzybek.com/content/posts/2015-09-17-native-feature-detection-with-csssupports-api.md

 ---
 title: Native feature detection with CSS.supports() API
-description: Feature detection is something that every front end developer faced at some point.
+summary: Feature detection is something that every front end developer faced at some point.
 CSS.supports() API allows us to use very elegant form to doing it.
 photo: 2015-09-17.jpg
 ---